 Choosing the Right Solution for Your PAM Strategy

 A PAM strategy begins with a PAM solution that aligns with your business and cybersecurity objectives.
 Everyone’s specific needs will be different, but we have found that certain features work best for a PAM strategy.
 For instance, PAM has to work on-premises as well as in cloud environments.
-Other success factors include ease of installation and use and a lightweight architecture.
+Other success factors include ease of installation and use and lightweight architecture.
 PAM fails when it is not broadly adopted.
 Agent-based solutions invariably bog down in the installation process or subsequent updating cycles.

-Efficiency of use counts, too.
+The efficiency of use counts, too.
 The best PAM solutions offer a streamlined, centralized system, with the critical functional areas in one place:

 - Access Manager—Governing access to privileged accounts with a single point of policy definition and policy enforcement for privileged account management.
 A super admin can add/modify/delete privileged user accounts for any resource.